-- A. The Employer will notify the Executive Director of the Union of these changes in writing, citing this Article.
+- A. The Employer will notify the Executive Director of the Union at mandatorynotice@wfse.org of these changes in writing, citing this Article.
 The written notice must include: - 1.
 A description of the intended change, including information relevant to the impacts of the change on employees and a list of the job classifications and names of affected employees if known;